JamesMcClung/Pixel-Editor/README.md

 ### 0.7.0

-#### Features
+#### Additions
-- color reducer in the edit tab
+- Color reducer in the "edit" tab

 ### 0.6.1

-#### Features
+#### Additions
-- coordinates of pixel now shown on bottom left
+- Coordinates of pixel now shown on bottom left
-- added hotkeys for undo and redo
+- Added hotkeys for undo and redo

 #### Changes
-- smooth tool applies once per pixel
+- Smooth tool applies once per pixel
-- warp and smooth tool minimum strength is now 1
+- Warp and smooth tool minimum strength is now 1

-#### Bug Fixes
+#### Fixes
-- smooth seems to favor darker shades
+- Smooth no longer favors darker shades
-- eyedropper sets all future alphas, not just the next one
+- Eyedropper sets all future alphas, not just the next one

-### 0.6
+### 0.6.0

-#### Features
+#### Additions
-- cut, copy, paste, and delete selections
+- Cut, copy, paste, and delete selections
-- rotate selection in quarter turns
+- Rotate selection in quarter turns
-- reflect selection
+- Reflect selection
-- export sprite, selection, or spritesheet
+- Export sprite, selection, or spritesheet
-- export as animated gif
+- Export as animated gif

-#### Bug Fixes
+#### Fixes
-- crash when selecting tool while no layer is present
+- Crash when selecting tool while no layer is present
-- stack overflow when using color select on too big a region
+- Stack overflow when using color select on too big a region
-- marker did not respect alpha
+- Marker did not respect alpha
-- could not save images as jpg/jpeg
+- Could not save images as jpg/jpeg

 ### 0.5.1

-#### Features
+#### Additions
-- erase respects tool strength
+- Eraser respects tool strength
-- press enter to drop selection
+- Press "enter" to drop selection

 #### Changes
-- warp tool does not rewarp pixels from same stroke
+- Warp tool does not rewarp pixels from same stroke
-- pencil can mix with colors below if alpha is low
+- Pencil can mix with colors below if alpha is low

-#### Bug Fixes
+#### Fixes
-- switching tools with hotkeys no longer causes visual bugs
+- Switching tools with hotkeys no longer causes visual bugs
-- fixed marker
+- Fixed marker
-- eyedropper did not work properly
+- Eyedropper did not work properly

-### 0.5
+### 0.5.0

-#### Features
+#### Additions

-- warp tool
+- Warp tool
-- hue tool
+- Hue tool
-- smooth tool
+- Smooth tool
-- hotkeys to select tools
-- arrow keys to resize tools
+- Hotkeys for selecting and resizing tools

 #### Changes

-- eyedropper averages color over region, weighted by alpha
-- current tool is highlighted
-- tools show region they will affect

-#### Bug Fixes

-- alpha and size were not reset properly when switching tools

-#### Internal Changes

-- restructured tools

-### 0.4

-#### Features

-- drag tool to drag sprites and selections
-- fill tool
-- color selection
-- box selection

-### 0.3

-#### Features

-- cut, copy, and paste sprites
-- play button

-### 0.2

-#### Features

-- added eyedropper tool
-- pencil is now default tool

-#### Bug Fixes

-- pencil and eraser now respect size
-- drawing out of bounds no longer throws error

-### 0.1

-#### Features

-- Undo and redo buttons
-- White background for editor

-#### Bug Fixes

-- bounding frame in spritesheet preview was wrong size
-- background tiling/fill rendered incorrectly
+- Eyedropper averages color over region, weighted by alpha
+- Current tool is highlighted
+- Tools show region they will affect

+#### Fixes
+- Alpha and size were not reset properly when switching tools

+### 0.4.0

+#### Additions
+- Drag tool
+- Fill tool
+- Color selection tool
+- Box selection tool

+### 0.3.0

+#### Additions
+- Cut, copy, and paste
+- "Play" button to animate sprite

+### 0.2.0

+#### Additions
+- Eyedropper tool

+#### Changes
+- Pencil is now default tool

+#### Fixes
+- Pencil and eraser now respect size
+- Drawing out of bounds no longer throws error

+### 0.1.0

+#### Additions
+- Undo and redo
+- White background "view" option

+#### Fixes
+- Bounding frame in spritesheet preview was wrong size
+- Background tiling/fill rendered incorrectly